 Becoming the attacker and the Next Steps

-Putting yourself in the shoes of an attacker and attempting to map out an organizations Internet facing systems is a great way to develop an understanding of the attack surface of a network.
-Start by finding all the public IP addresses of known hosts for a domain, expand this to include net blocks of interest that are hosting these services.
-Now try to find all virtual host names that are hosted on the IP addresses and from this you can map out the web applications in use.
+Putting yourself in the shoes of an attacker and attempting to map out an organization's Internet-facing systems is a great way to develop an understanding of the attack surface of a network.
+To start, find all the public IP addresses of known hosts for a domain and expand this to include net blocks of interest that are hosting these services.
+Now, try to find all virtual host-names hosted on the IP addresses.
+From this, you can map out the web applications in use.

-From this initial passive analysis it may be possible to identify vulnerable or possibly vulnerable points in the network, this can inform your next steps and where to focus your attack or vulnerability assessment.
+From this initial passive analysis, it may be possible to identify vulnerable or possibly vulnerable points in the network.
+This can inform your next steps on where to focus your attack or vulnerability assessment.

 Ultimately the next steps will be determined by your scope and purpose for the performing the analysis.